For example: " activate your account now and select "

 12 Comments

-Jonathan Kroner posted over 1 year ago
+Jonathan Kroner posted about 2 years ago

 I think the answer is that Copernic recognizes old fashioned dumb quotes, and when they're typed in its search bar, but does not recognize smart quotes , like “ ” copied from MS Office, or other word processors.
 So " " but not “ ”.
 So "John Smith" returns 151 documents, but “John Smith” gets me 5,566 docs, same as with no quotes at all or John AND Smith.